 Home to around 3,500 institutions of higher learning, France has become an attractive destination for overseas education.
-To study in Europe is to embrace a culturally stimulating atmosphere which the vibrant hub of France provides an interesting and striking blend of creative and artistic thinking complemented with the modern education system.
+To study in Europe is to embrace a culturally stimulating atmosphere in which the vibrant hub of France provides an interesting and striking blend of creative and artistic thinking complemented by the modern education system.
 The country provides a multitude of French and English language courses encouraging international student participation as well.
 If you are aspiring to study in France, here is a complete guide on the French education system what it offers to foreign students, its unique characteristics as well as the renowned universities offering a varied range of diploma and degree programs that you can choose from.

 This Blog Includes:

 - Study in France: What’s on Offer?

 - Stages of the French Education System